-“For most people divorce is less about legalities and more about finances, tax implications and making smart money decisions.
+Family Mediation with a financial twist - “For most people divorce is less about legalities and more about finances, tax implications and making smart money decisions.
 This is why we started The Common Sense Divorce." – Gail Vaz-Oxlade

 Gail Vaz-Oxlade is Canada’s no-nonsense, money expert.
 She is a is a multiple time best-selling financial author, with her books making the list of the 150 bestselling Canadian books of the past 10 years.
 For more than 20 years you have witnessed Gail's trademark straight-up money wisdom, both on Radio and Television, most notably as host of TVs Till Debt Do Us Part.

 On May 2nd, 2015, the Family Law Rules in Ontario were updated to include additional requirements for financial disclosure.
 The law has one simple stipulation: full and complete financial disclosure is required by both spouses.
 Though the information in the financial disclosure is important – what really matters is that there has been a full and formal financial disclosure.